BryanAvery/Node.js_RESTfulAPI_Swagger/README.md

 # https://github.com/BryanAvery/Node.js_RESTfulAPI.git

-An app demonstrating simple API implementation with NodeJs, Express and MongoDb
+An app demonstrating simple API implementation with NodeJs, Express and MongoDb, with the addition of Swagger RESTful API documentation

 The companion tutorial on building can be found here <b>How To Build Simple RESTful API With NodeJs, ExpressJs And MongoDb</b>